ltzone/blog/docs/course/EE359/4_similar2.md

 > What if our data are already similar enough, is there any strict methods (instead of approx like LSH) to eliminate records that are not similar enough.
 We will introduce some tricks in this section

 > Until now, LSH technique works well when the Jaccard similarity <= 80%.
-When sets are at a very high Jaccard similarity, we have other techniques with **no false negatives**.
+When sets are at a very high Jaccard similarity, we have other techniques with **no false negatives**. (all considered candidates should contain no false matches)

+> Idea: use simple, straightforward properties to discard negative matches

 ### Setting: Sets as Strings